kemitchell/software-problems-people-problems/README.md

 Without relationships, we face our problems alone.

-Use is a relationship to software, not with people.
+Adoption is a relationship with a piece software, not a person.

-The purpose of software is to create relationships between people, so they can solve their problems together.
+But the purpose of software is to create relationships between people with common needs, so they can solve their problems together.